 What is Behavioral Biometrics?

-Behavioral biometrics technology uses artificial intelligence (AI) and machine learning (ML) to recognize and remember unique patterns of human behavior.
-Physical biometrics like fingerprints and retinal scans rely on immutable characteristics.
-Meanwhile, behavioral biometrics study dynamic, individual actions — like the way a person types, the speed at which they swipe on a touch screen, or their pattern of mouse movements.
+Behavioral biometrics technology uses artificial intelligence (AI) and machine learning (ML) to identify and remember unique human behaviors.
+Physical biometrics like fingerprints and retinal scans rely on unchanging characteristics.
+Behavioral biometrics stands apart by studying unique individual actions.
+This includes how a person types, the speed at which they swipe on a touch screen, or their mouse movements.

 How Behavioral Biometrics Improves Fraud and Scam Prevention